ae-dschorsaanjo/picilang/picilang.md

   - ~ `kiwko`, the object is the questioned conjunction surrounded by both phrases (with or without all of their modifiers, e.g. _kiw sa ni ko ti_ and _kiw sa mipi li taj na_).
   - ~ `kiwpi`, there is no object, but there is a full prepositional phrase at the end of the sentence (e.g. _kiw sa sipi ma_)
 - choice questions are answered by repeating the choice (or choices separated by `ko`), or using `naj la`, `naj-la` (meaning "none of these"), `so la`, `so-la` (meaning "all of these") or `ka la`, `ka-la` (meaning "any of these") followed by `sa`, or saying `ni liw X` (meaning "I want X"), `la sa X`, `na sa X` (meaning "it is" or "they are") or repeating the statement with X only, where X is the choice or choices.

+The phrase "question's subject" refers to the person or thing, might not literally be the same word; for example, when the question's subject is "you", the answer's subject will be "I".

 #### Examples